Fast and Fusiest: An Optimal Fusion-Aware Mapper for Accelerator Design: Comparison to Prior Mappers

 We compare our mapper to three baselines implemented based on prior mappers\footnote{Each paper's implementation supports a different mapspace, so we create mappers for this mapspace based on their approach.}.

-\textbf{Simulated annealing}, based on SET~\cite{set}, explores storage node placements, shared loops for each Einsum, and intra-Einsum by randomly changing choices and accepting the new one probabilistically.
+\textbf{SET}~\cite{set}, uses simulated annealing to explore storage node placements, shared loops for each Einsum, and intra-Einsum by randomly changing choices and accepting the new one probabilistically.
 Cooling rate and initial temperature are taken from the SET implementation~\cite{set_implementation}.
-We run 96 parallel threads and report the best mapping found across all threads.

-The \textbf{genetic algorithm}, based on TileFlow~\cite{tileflow}, picks storage node placements, shared loops for each Einsum, and intra-Einsum mapping choices.
-Each population has 104 randomly-initialized mappings (10k total across 96 threads)\footnote{We evaluated larger population sizes, but those converged more slowly.}.
+\textbf{TileFlow}~\cite{tileflow} uses a genetic algorithm to pick storage node placements, shared loops for each Einsum, and intra-Einsum mapping choices.
+Each population has 10 randomly-initialized mappings (2000 total across 192 threads)\footnote{We evaluated larger population sizes, but those converged more slowly.}.
 We set a crossover rate of $0.7$ and a mutation rate of $0.2$, which are the best-converging options found for eight matrix multiplications.